bytecrusher/MaritimeDataServer/docs/API_AND_INTERFACES.md

 # API And External Interfaces

+## Sensor metadata synchronization

+`POST /ingest/sensormetadata.php` synchronizes device-owned sensor names without repeating them in every measurement payload.
+Authentication uses the same `board.apiKey`, `board.protocolVersion` and `board.macAddress` fields as `receivejson.php`.

+The device sends `metadataHash` on regular checks.
+It includes `sensors` only during initial registration or after a local name change.
+Each definition contains a stable `key`, `sensorType`, `sensorAddress` and `name`.
+Set `pushNames` to `true` only after a name was edited on the device; otherwise an existing MDS name remains authoritative and is returned to the device.

+The response contains the current `metadataHash` and, when the hash differs, the managed sensor names.
+Measurement payloads subsequently identify the sensor using `sensorAddress`; Wi-Fi and TTN therefore resolve to the same `sensorConfig` row.

 Stand: 2026-04-22

 Diese Datei dokumentiert die aktuell aktiven HTTP-Schnittstellen des Maritime Data Server (MDS) mit Fokus auf: